stacks-network/stacks/community/README.md

 # Become a Blockstack Community Evangelist

 Here you can find information on how to become a Blockstack Community Evangelist.
+To be considered as an official Blockstack Developer Evangelist, signup [here](https://docs.google.com/a/blockstack.com/forms/d/1oFFfBbHqwMVoveA2Aw1HVHI8WpBlUKWxR81pjpcxWbQ/edit).

 # Getting Started